zvdxc/trytogetflickerstrip.comworking/_posts/_2016-3-14-arduinoAngle.markdown

 When I discovered the ESP8266, I was ecstatic that I finally had a cheap way of connecting my Arduino to the internet.
 I started to work immediately hacking together a library to communicate with it over it's serial pins.

 6 months later, the [arduino/esp8266](https://github.com/esp8266/Arduino) project cut out the middle man after I managed to upload my first Arduino sketch directly to the ESP8266.
-My initial excitement redoubled as I realized that the module had plenty of resources to run both the WiFi stack and a sketch of reasonable complexity.
+My initial excitement redoubled as I realized that the module had plenty of resources to run both the Wi-Fi stack and a sketch of reasonable complexity.
 In fact, it's fair to say that the ESP8266 combined with the arduino/esp8266 project is one of the best Arduino's I've ever worked with.

 A flurry of testing, programming, and tinkering followed this realization and I soon ended up with some basic sketches that implemented the various functionality that I would eventually need in the project.
 The primary features I managed to get working at that time included the webserver, driving a neopixel strip, and storing state in non-volatile memory.